Goals and Objectives

 Submission of Program Plan

-By the end of the first trimester of enrollment, the student must be officially accepted as a candidate for a master’s degree or supplemental endorsement program of study.
+By the end of the first trimester of enrollment, the student must be officially accepted as a candidate for a specialist’s degree or supplemental endorsement program of study.
 A program plan sheet reflecting such acceptance will be filed with the program advisor outlining the courses the student plans to take.
 This plan sheet must be signed by the student and the student’s advisor indicating approval.
 The approved program plan of study will serve as the basis for the application for degree candidacy.

 Students may not earn credit at another institution after the program plan is submitted.